egome007/final_project/README.md

 +	Use machine learning (ML) in the context of techonologies learned.
 +	You must use: Scikit-Learn and/or another machone learning library.
 +	Use Matplotlib to create a total of 6–8 visualizations of your data (ideally, at least 2 per ”question” you ask of your data).
-+	Save PNG images of your visualizations to distribute to the class and instructional team, and for inclusion in your presentation.
++	Save JPG images of your visualizations to distribute to the class and instructional team, and for inclusion in your presentation.
 +	(Optional) Use at least one API, if you can find an API with data pertinent to your primary research questions.
 +	Create a write-up summarizing your major findings.
 This should include a heading for each “question” you asked of your data and a short description of your findings and any relevant plots.